We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Was this helpful?

-Cooling blankets are specially designed blankets that may better regulate body temperature.
+Cooling blankets are specially designed to better regulate body temperature during sleep.
 They are often lighter and use more breathable material than usual comforters or bedding sets.

 A sleeping environment that is too hot can make it uncomfortable for individuals to fall asleep.
 A cooling blanket can help absorb body heat and therefore help a person feel more comfortable.